-To encourage independence, we ask you to choose lunch boxes children can open and close easily.
-Children should be able to manage food as well, e.g. oranges should be peeled at home and children should be able to open/ close all other wrapping themselves.
+To encourage independence we ask you to choose lunch boxes children can open and close easily.
+Send food children can manage, e.g. oranges should be peeled at home and children should be able to open/close all other wrapping themselves.
+Frubes are particularly difficult to open for many children and should be avoided unless they can be opened independently.
+Re-sealable drinks are recommended.
 Children should not bring in cans and glass - for safety reasons.
-We discourage pupils from swapping or sharing lunches.
-If your child has a food allergy please inform teacher.

-• Promotion of the Policy:
+Promotion of the Policy: